gsvic/Cosine-Similarity-with-MapReduce/README.md

 Description
 ====
 This repository illustrates the implementation of CSMR algorithm.
-The paper illustrating CSMR algorithm is published  with title "CSMR: A Scalable Algorithm for Text Clustering with Cosine Similarity and MapReduce" in the Artificial Intelligence Applications and Innovations 2014 (AIAI 2014) conference.
+The paper illustrating CSMR algorithm has been published  with title "CSMR: A Scalable Algorithm for Text Clustering with Cosine Similarity and MapReduce" in the Artificial Intelligence Applications and Innovations 2014 (AIAI 2014) conference.

 Paper
 ====